An Extreme Scattering Event Toward PSR J2313+4253: Introduction

 The origin of these events is not fully understood; however, several models have been proposed.
 One such explanation models the ESE's source as a Gaussian plasma lens \citep{1998ApJ...496..253C}.
 Plasma lenses are diverging lenses; this creates a drop in intensity near the center of the lens and causes light rays to pile up at the edges, forming caustics.
+Simulations suggest that pulsar ESEs can be caused naturally by the turbulence in the ionized interstellar medium \citep{2007simulation}.
 Another explanation uses catastrophe theory to explain both pulsar scintillation and ESEs in a single, unified framework.
-In this model, pulsar scintillation occurs from \(A_2\) catastrophes, which are folds in corrugated plasma sheets and ESEs are produced from \(A_3\) cusp catastrophes, which are stable singularities created as the ends of folded sheets meet \citep{10.1093/mnras/stae300}.
+In this model, pulsar scintillation occurs from \(A_2\) catastrophes, which are folds in corrugated plasma sheets, and ESEs are produced from \(A_3\) cusp catastrophes, which are stable singularities created as the ends of folded sheets meet \citep{10.1093/mnras/stae300}.
 This double catastrophe model has been used to explain a double lensing ESE, in which scattering is produced from the ESE source and the main scattering screen \citep{Zhu_2023}.
+Antisymmetric plasma lenses have been used to model ESE light curves and are able to reproduce the diverse observed event morphologies \citep{Dong_2018}.
+Progress on ESE models and investigations with volumetric ray tracing are explored in \cite{Au_2024}.

 In this paper, we report evidence of an ESE detected toward PSR J2313+4253 (B2310+42).
 In Section \ref{sec:Data}, we discuss data acquisition.
 In Section \ref{sec:Analyses}, we discuss data analyses.
-In Section \ref{sec:results}, we present evidence for the ESE and compare the results with the Gaussian plasma lens model.
+In Section \ref{sec:results}, we present evidence for the ESE.
 Here we will include changes seen in the measured scintillation parameters and the estimated scattering screen distance.
 In Section \ref{sec:conlcusion}, we discuss the conclusions of this work.